You'll Always Find Your Way Back Home: Critical reception

-Chart performance
+Commercial performance

-The song made its debut on the Billboard Hot 100 at number eighty-seven on the week ending April 11, 2009.
-"You'll Always Find Your Way Back Home" fell one spot to number eighty-eight in the following week, but on the week ending May 2, 2009 it reached its peak on the Hot 100 at number eighty-one due to digital downloads that placed it at number fifty-two on Hot Digital Songs.
-In the Canadian Hot 100, "You'll Always Find Your Way Back Home" debuted at eighty-eight on the week ending April 11, 2009 and reached its peak at number seventy-six on the week ending May 2, 2009.
+"You'll Always Find Your Way Back Home" debuted on the Billboard Hot 100 at number 87 on the week ending April 11, 2009, eventually peaking at 81 on the week ending May 2, 2009 thanks to digital downloads that simultaneously placed it at number fifty-two on Hot Digital Songs.
+On the Canadian Hot 100, the track debuted at number 88 on the week ending April 11, 2009, and peaked at number 76 on the week ending May 2, 2009.

 Music video

 A promotional music video for "You'll Always Find Your Way Back Home" was filmed in correlation to the Hannah Montana: The Movie soundtrack.
 The video, part of a series of promotional videos titled The Miley Sessions, was released in March 2009 on Disney.com and features Cyrus singing in a vacant recording studio.

 An excerpt from Hannah Montana: The Movie premiered as the song's music video in August 2009 on Disney Channel to promote the home release of the film.
 The video begins with Cyrus and her backup dancers atop a stage in a crowded outdoor concert.
 Cyrus is dressed as Hannah Montana and is wearing a business suit.
 As Cyrus begins singing, she and the dancers engage in intricate choreography.
-The video then transitions to a clip from Hannah Montana: The Movie in which Cyrus' character is getting down from a private airplane.
+The video then transitions to a clip from Hannah Montana: The Movie in which Cyrus' character is disembarking from a private airplane.
 The video continues to alternate between Cyrus performing and more film clips; scenes include Stewart taking off her Hannah Montana wig and interacting with Travis Body, her love interest in the film, portrayed by actor Lucas Till.
 Midway through the video, Cyrus and her dancers exit the stage through a back door and instantly enter sporting western clothing with Cyrus in a western teal button up shirt, a checkered red and white table cloth with purple ruffles pettiskirt or a petticoat, and cowboy boots.
-Meanwhile, as the video ends, it shows that Miley wakes up and realizes (after the earlier events from the film) it's just a dream, with Jackson's car driving through the road, and the video ends.
+As the video ends, Cyrus wakes up in a car and realizes it was a dream.